vox-machina/old-omnom/README.md

 Consumes REST APIs - initially those conforming to the DAHL runtime specification.

-Clojurescript and Clojure and optionally electron powered.
+Clojurescript and Clojure and optionally Electron powered.

 ## Running it